 The more a child engages with stories, the more they are exposed to new words, ideas and the world around them.
 This practice is not limited to children - even adults sometimes have to look words up!

 By broadening their vocabulary, children then have more words to express themselves and more capacity to explore deeper meanings.
 By doing this, they have a higher chance of finding new ways to communicate their thoughts through their writing.
 This increase in literacy means that they will improve their abilities to read, write and communicate.

 With storytelling, a child can travel time and space without lifting a finger.
 They can explore new cultures, different worlds and brand new horizons, all from the comfort of their living rooms.
 There are no boundaries on subject matter, journey or character arc.
 Storytelling invites children to get in touch with their imagination and explore their feelings!
 It can make your child question what they know about the world and be more open to learning new things.

-You can also take the time to double check that the child knows what a certain word in the story means.
-You can also ask deeper questions asking the child why they thought a character behaved in a certain way, or what they think will happen next?
+Take the time to double check that the child knows what a certain word in the story means.
+You can pose deeper questions asking the child why they thought a character behaved in a certain way, or what they think will happen next?

 When you work together, you can ensure that your child is not only listening, but understanding what they are hearing or reading.
 Setting the building blocks for retention is key.
 This will also help them start to develop the right foundation for their own storytelling abilities.

 Storytelling can help expose children to people and situations they have never encountered before.
 It offers them the unique ability to share another person’s perspective as the storyteller and could make them rethink their current position on certain issues as a reader or listener.
 By sharing additional perspectives and introducing new kinds of characters from different parts of the world with different personalities, a child can practice their ability to empathize with other people.